jharini/booknotes/system-design/system-design-interview/chapter28/README.md

  * that there is no data loss
  * the relative order of data within a log file remains the same across replicas

-To achieve this, we can employ a consensus algorithm, such as Raft.
+To achieve this, we can employ a consensus algorithm (atleast half the nodes +1 should be active, up and updated), such as Raft.

 With Raft, there is a leader who is active and there are followers who are passive.
 If a leader dies, one of the followers picks up.
 As long as more than half of the nodes are up, the system continues running.
 ![raft-replication](images/raft-replication.png)

 With this approach, all nodes update the state, based on the events list.
 Raft ensures leader and followers have the same events list.
+If learder crashes, the Raft algorithm selects a new leader which accepts the events from the state machine and replicates to followers.
+If a command is sent to leader and it then crashes before events are generated, client receives a timeout error and has to resend the command.
+If follower crashes, other followers continue till this one is fixed.

 ## Distributed event sourcing
 So far, we've managed to design a system which has high single-node performance and is reliable.
+But we need 1 million TPS and one server is not enough for it.

 Some limitations we have to tackle:
  * The capacity of a single raft group is limited.
 At some point, we need to shard the data and implement distributed transactions
  * In the CQRS architecture, the request/response flow is slow.
 A client would need to periodically poll the system to learn when their wallet has been updated

+Pull method:
 Polling is not real-time, hence, it can take a while for a user to learn about an update in their balance.
 Also, it can overload the query services if the polling frequency is too high:
 ![polling-approach](images/polling-approach.png)